MobyDickDick/TinyLanguage/vscode-extension/README.md

 The adapter starts the Python runtime shown in `runtime`.
 If the interpreter is not on your PATH or lives elsewhere, point `runtime` to the correct executable or virtual environment.
 When a launch fails, the extension writes activation issues to **Output → Log (Extension Host)** and adapter startup messages to **Output → TinyLanguage**, which helps pinpoint whether activation or runtime resolution failed.

+If you need a detailed trace of every Debug Adapter Protocol (DAP) message exchanged with VS Code, use **TinyLanguage › Debug Log Path**.
+By default the extension writes adapter traces to `${workspaceFolder}/.tinylanguage/debug-adapter.log`; you can point the setting elsewhere or clear it to disable file logging.
+The adapter records inbound and outbound DAP payloads, breakpoint updates, and stepping commands to the configured file.

 ## Roadmap / TODO

 This section gathers upcoming tasks for TinyLanguage.